 As of the 2010 US Census, the Village is home to a small population of 70 residents with a median age of 54 years.
-Twenty-three percent of the total population is over 62.
+23% of the total population is over 62.
 Only five residents were under 19 years of age.

-New Mexico's population increased by 15 percent between 2000 and 2013; Taos County 's population increased by 10 percent; and Town of Taos population increased by 18 percent.
+New Mexico's population increased by 15% between 2000 and 2013; Taos County's population increased by 10%; and Town of Taos population increased by 18%.
 Population change has been significantly lower since the year 2010.
 Projected population change in Taos and Taos County show a gradual increase over the years until 2015 (Source: U.S. Census Bureau; Bureau of Business and Economic Research-UNM).